TummalaSharmila/Programming-for-Science-Informatics/shellscript README.md

 4. enter \"./shatumma.sh\" to run the script.

 ### NOTE:
-The script will download 21 chromosome sequence files and creates a data summary text file with first 10 lines, size, name,permissions, no.of lines of each downloaded file.
+The script will download 21 chromosome sequence files and creates a data summary text file with first 10 lines, size, name, permissions, and no.of lines of each downloaded file.